Commiphora myrrha

+Myrrh is a fragrant gum resin that is similar to frankincense.
+The tree species that produces myrrh (Commiphora myrrha) thrives well in the arid and semi-arid regions.
+Somalia is the largest producer of both myrrh and frankincense.

+Myrrh has been used historically for over 3,000 years.
+Evidence of its use may be found as far back as the early days of ancient Egypt.
+It was employed there for embalming in a manner akin to that of frankincense.
+However, the raw material has also been used as incense for a very long time.
+Myrrh was and is still used for ceremonial incense and anointing in a number of nations, including Somalia, Ethiopia, Sudan, and Yemen.

 Description

 Commiphora myrrha is very spiny and it grows to a height of about 5 m.
 Its short, hairless, thick, and flaky trunk has two layers of bark.
 The upper layer is silvery, whitish, reddish, or bluish-grey and has a papery-texture.
 Underneath it, the bark is green and performs photosynthesis.

 Due to this species' high variability, Commiphora myrrha can be difficult to distinguish from other species within the Commiphora genus.
 The leaves of Commiphora myrrha are a greyish-green colour with a papery texture.
 The plant's leaves may come in an oblong or oval shape and are between 6-44mm long, and 3-20mm wide.
 Each leaf alternates and consists of three leaflets in a pinnately compound arrangement.

 The plant's yellow-red flowers are dioecious and are arranged in a panicle inflorescence.
 The flowers of the common myrrh are very tiny and are oval shaped.
 The male flowers are only 3-4mm long and flower early.
 Its smooth, brown fruit is about the same size as the flowers, and is shaped like an egg.